backdrop-contrib/flickr/filter/README.txt

 ----
 See https://drupal.org/node/2170535#sizes.

-TAKE CARE, n (320px) and c (800px) sizes are missing on many "older" Flickr images!
+TAKE CARE, the c size (800px) is missing on many "older" Flickr images!

 More info at https://www.flickr.com/services/api/misc.urls.html and